 - Medial epicondylectomy: A procedure that removes part of the protruding medial bone to prevent the nerve from rubbing on this area.

-These approaches will only be used, as the first line of treatment if the ulnar nerve entrapment is severe enough to cause muscle weakness and wasting.
+Doctors will only use these approaches as the first line of treatment if the entrapment is severe enough to cause muscle weakness and wasting.